Twitter Shares Take Wing, Oil Prices Rebound - UrduPoint

 Economists viewed the figures as reinforcing the Federal Reserve's commitment to forcefully raising interest rates, perhaps by half a percentage point at its meeting next month, which would be double the increase it announced when it began hiking in March.

-Craig Erlam, analyst at OANDA, said European markets were "treading water" as EU officials weigh new sanctions on Moscow in response to alleged atrocities against Ukrainian civilians by Russian forces.

-"Pressure is ramping up on Brussels to enforce a total ban on Russian energy imports in order to enforce real damage and punishment against the Kremlin for the invasion," Erlam said, noting that Germany and other countries reliant on Russian gas would likely continue to resist such a move.

-Oil prices rebounded after falling following the 31-nation International Energy Agency on Friday agreeing to tap its vast reserves to offset the removal of Russian exports.
+Oil prices rebounded after falling last week on concerns about demand given Covid lockdowns in China and the 31-nation International Energy Agency agreeing to tap its vast reserves to offset the removal of Russian exports.

-Tight supply concerns, notably owing to the invasion of Ukraine by major crude producer Russia, have triggered surges in prices recently.

-"Oil prices remain high but they're certainly at more sustainable and less economically threatening levels," Erlam said.

-There was some cheer, however, from news of a 60-day ceasefire in Yemen's six-year civil war that has seen several attacks on Saudi facilities, in turn hitting output from the world's biggest oil producer.
+"Oil prices have rebounded after last week's big falls with US prices recovering back above $100 a barrel, in the wake of renewed calls for further sanctions against Russian oil and gas imports," said market analyst Michael Hewson at CMC Markets.

+"This appears to be outweighing concerns over Chinese demand after the whole of Shanghai, a city of 25 million people, was put into a covid lockdown," he added.

-- Sri Lanka crisis - Elsewhere, Turkey's lira held against the Dollar and euro after official data showed the country's inflation had soared to a fresh record high.
+- Sri Lanka crisis - Elsewhere, Turkey's lira held relatively steady against the Dollar and euro after official data showed the country's inflation had soared to a fresh record high.

 In Sri Lanka, trading was halted on the stock exchange seconds after opening as the island nation's president offered to share power with the opposition.